What the Climate Change Response (Zero Carbon) Amendment Act does. The steps to get the new provisions up and running.

-What the amendment bill will do
+What the amendment Act does

-- contribute to the global effort under the Paris Agreement to limit the global average temperature increase to 1.5° Celsius above pre-industrial levels.
+- contribute to the global effort under the Paris Agreement to limit the global average temperature increase to 1.5° Celsius above pre-industrial levels

-The amendment bill will do four key things.
+The changes do four key things.

-- reduce emissions of biogenic methane within the range of 24–47 per cent below 2017 levels by 2050 including to 10 per cent below 2017 levels by 2030.
+- reduce emissions of biogenic methane to 24–47 per cent below 2017 levels by 2050, including to 10 per cent below 2017 levels by 2030

-- Require the Government to develop and implement policies for climate change adaptation and mitigation.
+- require the Government to develop and implement policies for climate change adaptation and mitigation

 Find out more